webpro-nl/knip/README.md

 Getting too many reported issues and false positives?
 Read more about [handling issues][8].

-_(1)_ If an unlisted dependency is prefixed with `bin:` it means the dependency containing that binary is unlisted.
-This often equals the package name, but not always (e.g. `tsc` of `typescript` or `webpack` from `webpack-cli`).

-_(2)_ The variable or type is not referenced directly and has become a member of a namespace.
+_(1)_ The variable or type is not referenced directly and has become a member of a namespace.
 Knip can't find a reference to it, so you can _probably_ remove it.

 ## Output